 PEI print surface preparation

 - To achieve the best adhesion on the new surface, it is important to keep the surface clean.
 Cleaning of the surface is very easy.
-The best option is Isopropyl alcohol (always use IPA 90%+) available in drugstores which is the best for ABS, PLA and others, except for PETG where the adhesion may be too strong.
+The best option is Isopropyl alcohol (always use IPA 90%+) available in drugstores for ABS, PLA and others, except for PETG where the adhesion may be too strong.

 - About once a week or when prints stop sticking use ACETONE to clean the bed.
-It degreases more than IPA or Windex.
+It removes the grease better than IPA or Windex.
 It also rejuvenates the print surface.
 However, if you used acetone every day, PEI would get brittle and start cracking.

 - If you do not touch the print surface with your hands or dirty tools you do not have clean it before every print.
 Clean your tools with the same solution as you would the bed and you will be able to start your next print right away.